Skip to content

 Verticals

 iGaming, online sports betting, land-based casino and tribal gaming.
 That is the entire vertical scope.
-Pavilion does not operate in eCommerce, SaaS billing, B2B remittance, marketplace payouts or any non-gambling use case.
-This is single-industry focus, the opposite of how Nuvei, Adyen or Worldpay are organized.
+Pavilion does not operate in eCommerce, SaaS billing, B2B remittance, marketplace payouts or any non-gambling use case, which is single-industry focus, the opposite of how Nuvei, Adyen or Worldpay are organized.
 The benefit is product depth: features like Consumer Reporting Agency-based fraud screening, gaming-license-aware onboarding, Title 31/AML automation via CasinoSoft, and 7-day revolving deposit limits exist specifically because every customer is a regulated gambling operator.
-The cost is no leverage outside gambling — Pavilion's compliance stack does not transfer to fintech, marketplace or healthcare, so the company has no optionality if US regulated gambling growth slows.
+The cost is no leverage outside gambling, since Pavilion's compliance stack does not transfer to fintech, marketplace or healthcare, so the company has no optionality if US regulated gambling growth slows.
 Within gaming, the vertical mix is reasonably balanced: iGaming and sports betting drove most growth since 2018, but land-based casinos still represent the majority of installed-base properties (350+ versus roughly 100+ online operators).

 Methods